 Jennifer thanks the Girls Incorporated program for her many accomplishments and helping her become the woman she is today, without their continued love and support throughout all these years she says she wouldn’t have been able to get this far in her education and in life.
 She hopes to continue to give back to the organization and encourages the young members to dream big because anything is possible, as long as you believe in yourself you will make it far in life!

 Alumna Spotlight – Kelsey Barowich

 Kelsey Becomes an Advocate in Her Community

 Girls Inc. of Greater Lowell alumna Kelsey spent 11 years at Girls Inc. taking advantage of programming that allowed her to discover her passions for civic engagement and public policy.
 She also worked as a Program Specialist and sat on the board last year.
 Today, Kelsey works as a Policy Analyst for the Joint Committee on State Administration and Regulatory Oversight for the Massachusetts State Legislature.
 She is also an advocate for LGBTQ rights, a member of YW Boston’s Advocacy committee which focuses on paid family leave and criminal justice reform, and involved in protecting young people in Boston’s School to Prison Intervention Pipeline program.

-(L to R: Kelsey Barowich, Alumna, and Maritza Grooms, Teen Center Coordinator)
+(L to R: Kelsey Barowich, Alumna, and Maritza Grooms, former Teen Center Coordinator)